nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 |`* *`|user with large amounts of data|sort existing entries of specific data type |make smarter recommendations to clients based on their preferences|
 |`* *`|user|check number of clients subscribed to a tour / flight|check the popularity, vacancy of certain tours / flights|

-Note: 'specific data type' refers to either clients, tours, flights or client packages.
+:information_source: 'specific data type' refers to either clients, tours, flights or client packages.

 <br>